wyll-io/blog/content/posts/cloud-without-cloud-provider.md

 Before discussing the mandatory services of Openstack, we must also take into account that all the services need to store information in a database, Mariadb being the privileged system in most installations.
 Inter-service communication is paramount , this role is assigned to the RabbitMQ messaging system.

-I will now introduce Openstack’s core services:
+I will now introduce the Openstack core services:

 + **NOVA :**
  It's the service that will allow to create and manage instances of calculations on the Openstack platform, the virtualization engine used by default is libvirt, but other engines are possible, there have even been installations based on the VmWare ESXI engine in the past.